AntsInMyEy3sJohnson/hazeltest/README.md

 With the Map Runner and Test Loop concepts established and their relationship outlined, let's examine the available Runners and Test Loops more closely.

+__The Map Pokédex Runner__

+The Pokédex Runner for creating load on maps is where it all started -- the first load creation mechanism in Hazeltest I implemented to observe how quickly the lite (or "compute") members of my client's Hazelcast clusters are able to respond to incoming `getMap` requests with different threading configurations when under high CPU load (the fact that today's Test Loops log the time it takes for their `getMap` calls to complete traces back to this first use case).
+Requirements for this first load generation mechanism, then, were very simple:

+1. Execute `getMap` calls and log time it took to complete each one
+2. Keep CPU busy

+It's for this reason I chose the first-generation Pokédex (the one you may remember if you had an awesome childhood and/or little interest to pay attention in school) as the basis for the Pokédex Runner -- a simple and light-weight dataset that allowed for the Runner itself to be very light-weight, too, so as to maximize load along load dimension 6 (number of operations per second) in order to stress the CPU of unsuspecting Hazelcast members as much as possible.
+Even today, if your goal is to maximize CPU usage on the members of your Hazelcast cluster under test, the Pokédex Runner/Batch Test Loop combination is a great tool to have.

 ### Run, Forest, Run

 The first runner available today is the `PokedexRunner`, which runs the test loop with the 151 Pokémon of the